Parodied frequently on The Simpsons with bumbling Police Chief Wiggum.

 "If you have committed a crime and want to confess, press "Yes", otherwise, press "No".
 "NO" "You have selected "No", which means you have committed a crime but do not want to confess.
 A paddy wagon is now speeding to your location.
 While you wait, why not buy a police cap or T-shirt?
 You have the right to remain fabulous!"

 The Springfield jail is shown to work on the "honor system".

-No kidding.
-In "Spongebob Meets the Strangler", the Strangler draws a picture of Spongebob on the back of a police cruiser's seat and viciously tears it up, obviously implying he's going to kill him.
-After the police see this, and Spongebob asks for their help, what do they do?
+In "SpongeBob Meets the Strangler", the Strangler draws a picture of SpongeBob on the back of a police cruiser's seat and viciously tears it up, obviously implying he's going to kill him.
+After the police see this, and SpongeBob asks for their help, what do they do?
 They tease him about it.

-Played straight in an episode when T-Bone and Razor were once in the Enforcers, and Cmdr.
+Played straight in the flashback origin episode when T-Bone and Razor were once in the Enforcers, and Cmdr.
 Feral caused them to crash into Enforcer HQ, blamingthemfor it.